 As a result of these changes, peak exercise capacity decreases significantly (about 8%/decade after age 30), and CO at peak exercise decreases more modestly.
 This decline can be slowed by regular physical exercise.
 Thus, elderly patients are more prone than are younger ones to develop HF symptoms in response to the stress of systemic disorders or relatively modest cardiovascular insults.
 Stressors include infections (particularly pneumonia), hyperthyroidism, anemia, hypertension, myocardial ischemia, hypoxia, hyperthermia, renal failure, perioperative IV fluid loads, nonadherence to drug regimens or to low-salt diets, and use of certain drugs (including NSAIDs, β-blockers, and certain Ca channel blockers).

-Both cardiac and systemic factors can impair cardiac performance and cause or aggravate HF (see see Causes of Heart Failure).
+Both cardiac and systemic factors can impair cardiac performance and cause or aggravate HF (see Table 1: Causes of Heart Failure).

 |Causes of Heart Failure